 "I didn't lose, Dutch.
 I just haven't won yet." – Rose

-At 3am, you'll find Rose wrist deep in grease modifying her arm cannon, maybe charting an a section of the deep Interverse, or drinking her friends under the table.
-Rose is a reckless bookworm with a bottomless curiosity.
+Rose joined The Super IT Friends after being captured as a bounty.
+She bargained her membership/freedom by saving The Friends’ ship from imploding.
+She travels the Interverse in hopes of finding where her parents are.
+At 3AM, you'll find Rose wrist deep in grease modifying her arm cannon, maybe charting a new section of the deep Interverse, or learning a new school of coding.
+Rose is a tireless bookworm with a bottomless curiosity.
 She charges into danger, and follows her own moral compass.
-She’s a perfectionist and her self imposed high standards make her sensitive to criticism.
-Rose was three when her parents went missing and since has been endlessly pursued by the lawless of The Interverse.
-Rose doesn't know it but, she's the only one who can banish the evil that destroyed the earth by unlocking The Interverse's original code.
-The original code grants administrative powers to every property of The Interverse so she is sought after by heroes and villains alike, looking to protect or capitalize on her potential power.
-Coding is like magic in The Interverse and though Rose has infinite potential she has no skill… Yet.
-Rose joined The Super IT Friends after being captured as a bounty.
-She bargained her membership by saving The Friends ship from imploding.
-Rose travels joins The Friends in hopes of finding purpose, her parents, and justice.
+She’s a perfectionist and her high standards make her extremely sensitive to criticism.
+Rose was three when her parents went missing and since has been pursued by the lawless of the Interverse.
+Rose doesn't know it, but she's the only one who can permanently banish the evil that destroyed earth by unlocking the Interverse's original code.
+The original code grants god mode and control of every property in the Interverse.
+She is sought after by heroes and villains alike, looking to protect or capitalize on her potential power.
+Inside the Interverse, coding/hacking is like magic, and though Rose has infinite potential she has no real skill yet.

 Felix, The Floaty Robot